voostindie/vincents-productivity-suite-for-alfred/README.md

 - Browse documents in Alfred
 - Browse reference material in Alfred
 - Select a note and:
-    - Open it in iA Writer for editing
+    - Open it in iA Writer / Obsidian / Bear for editing
     - Open it in Marked 2 for viewing
 - Select a contact and:
     - Open it in Contacts